luuranko/personal-chinese-dictionary/README.md

   - User has to review how well they knew the word.
 This statistic is saved and factors into how often the word should be shown.
   - Words that are easy for the user will be lower priority, and each time showing the word will lower the word's priority.
 Words that were hard for the user will have a higher priority.
 Thus the priority will change each time the user is shown a word.

+## Motivation

+The motivation for this project was born when I kept looking up Chinese words I thought I hadn't already learnt.
+This app should make it more convenient for me to rehearse old words when connecting them to a certain category (I certainly will create a tag for terms related to imperial court politics).

 ## Credits